 Your rabbit will have a specific set of requirements when it comes to their daily needs for vitamins, minerals, fiber, and other main sources of nutrition.

 Your rabbit should be fed a balanced diet of specialized pellets, hay, and various vegetables while also allowing them to enjoy the occasional treats and fruit in moderation.

 One way that you can help ensure that your pet rabbit lives a long life is by protecting them with ongoing care.

 You can help prevent parasites and various diseases by ensuring that you are consistent with good hygiene such as washing your hands before and after handling your rabbit as well as keeping their enclosure clean and free of messes.

-You can provide ongoing preventive care by bringing your rabbit in for routine exams and care with their Hopkinsville veterinarian.
+You can provide ongoing preventive care by bringing your rabbit to their local vet for routine exams.
 These routine visits will allow the vet to address any potential health concerns quickly as well as provide preventive care for any parasites that your rabbit may have contracted.

 While many people may think that rabbits are perfectly fine with living in a cage, this couldn't be further from the truth.
 Rabbits that live with open space to run around as well as toys for mental stimulation typically live healthier lives than those that are kept confined to cages.

 Another thing to keep in mind is that rabbits prefer calm environments and can panic when there are sudden movements or loud noises.
 If they suffer from too much stress due to children, other pets, or loud sounds it can cause them to go into shock which can be potentially fatal.